EBI-Metabolights/SAFERnmr/README.md

 # icl_nmr_R

 This is a beta repo for the SAFER approach to 1D NMR data annotation.
+The current branch is [v2.0.3](https://github.com/EBI-Metabolights/icl_nmr_R/tree/v2.0.3).

 The guiding principles here are:
 - compound feature shapes, convey most of the information about chemical structure present in 1H1D NMR data